khoirulmuzakka/Minion/README.md

 # Minion: Derivative-Free Optimization Library

-Minion is a comprehensive library for derivative-free optimization algorithms, implemented in both C++ and Python.
-It offers a suite of state-of-the-art optimization techniques, specifically designed to efficiently solve complex optimization problems where gradients are either unavailable or expensive to compute.
+Minion is a library for derivative-free optimization algorithms, implemented in both C++ and Python.
+It offers a suite of state-of-the-art optimization techniques, specifically designed to efficiently solve complex optimization problems where gradients are unavailable.

 ## Key Features